itrocket-team/testnet_guides/celestia/full_storage.md

 ```

 Create wallet
->You will need to fund that address with Testnet tokens to pay for PayForBlob transactions.
+>You will need to fund that address with Mainnet tokens to pay for PayForBlob transactions.

 ~~~
-./cel-key add my_celes_key --keyring-backend test --node.type full --p2p.network mocha
+./cel-key add my_celes_key --keyring-backend test --node.type full
 ~~~

 (Optional) Restore an existing cel_key